highvalue/software-blood-types/README.md

 ## Software Blood Types

-Using the Humand Blood Types as
-By taking the idea of
-When taking this "blood type" analogy and applying it to software we can also come up with 4 groups:
+Similar to human "blood types", software can also be categoriezed into 4 groups with different properties:

 * group A: business code
 * group B: technology code